oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    The :func:`oracledb.clientversion()` function shows the version of the Oracle Client libraries being used.
-Since Oracle Client libraries are not used in the python-oracledb Thin mode, this function cannot be called.
+Since Oracle Client libraries are not used in python-oracledb Thin mode, this function cannot be called.
 If it is called before calling :func:`oracledb.init_oracle_client()`, an exception is thrown.

 5. To connect using a :ref:`TNS Alias <netservice>` from a ``tnsnames.ora`` file (see :ref:`optnetfiles`) in python-oracledb Thin mode, you should